superDuperCyberTechno/nomo/README.md

 A dark, no-nonsense, monochrome colorscheme for Vim.
 No underlines, bolds, italics or any other redundant rubbish.
 Other monochrome colorschemes claim to be monochrome but they always cheat with weird screaming warning colors or other dubious stuff. nomo.vim aims to fix that consistently, with **no** compromises.

-To be pedantic, nomo.vim isn't 100% monochrome either. - At any point in time it will consist of 2 shades of black/white (the darkest being the background, the lighter being comments, line numbers etc.) and one main, customizable, light color (all the important stuff).
-These are the following:
+To be pedantic, nomo.vim isn't 100% monochrome either. - At any point in time it will consist of 2 shades of black/white (the darkest being the background, the lighter being comments, line numbers etc.) and one main, customizable, light color (all the important stuff):
 * `white` (default)
 * `green`
 * `red`